PlymouthPsychology/installR/install-windows.md

 - select defaults and execute

-# 8

 To check the Tex install and everything works, open the check-packages.Rmd file and press 'Knit'.
-This should output a pdf (which you could send me to check, or compare with the version I sent.
-You might have to quit Rstudio and reopen it first.
+This should output a pdf.